 Your Physics degree programme will comprise core modules, compulsory modules, elective modules, laboratory work, project work, and collaborative group work1.
 The core modules are largely common for most Physics degree programmes and include mathematics, mechanics, vibrations and waves, electromagnetism, optics, thermodynamics, statistical physics, relativity, quantum physics, atomic, nuclear and particle physics, and solid state physics.
 The majority of the core modules are taught in Years 1 & 2.
-In Year 3 BSc programme you are free to choose from a wide range of elective modules, reflecting the diverse research specialisms of the Department and allowing students to specialise in areas of advanced mathematics and theoretical physics.
-In your final year, you will also undertake a major project under supervision within one of our world-leading research groups.
+In Year 3 of the BSc programme alongside your core and compulsory modules you are free to choose from a wide range of elective modules, reflecting the diverse research specialisms of the Department.
+You will therefore have the opportunity to either specialise in a specific area of Physics, or receive a broader Physics education.
+In your final year, you will also carry out a major project under supervision with one of our world-leading research groups.